baiyueh/PANINIpy/Documentation/Papers/hub_identification.rst

 --------------

 .. figure:: kidnappings_Network_ERs_hubs.png
-    :alt: Example output showing the kidnappings network hubs identifying through ER encoding.
+    :alt: Kidnappings network with hubs identified with the ERs encoding.

-    Graph Representation of the Kidnappings Network (Giant Component Only) with Simple Version of ER (ERs) Encoding Hubs.
-Nodes are colored light blue, with hub nodes in red.
-The nodes are labelled with in-degree values, the edges are directed with arrows.
-The size of each node corresponds to its degree.
-The title includes the description length (DL) and compression ratio (CR).
+Kidnappings network (giant component only, for simpler visualization) with hubs identified with the ERs encoding.
+Non-hub nodes are colored light blue, while hub nodes are in red.
+The nodes are labelled with their in-degree values, and the optimal description length (DL) and compression ratio (CR) of the encoding are specified at the top of the figure.

 .. figure:: kidnappings_Network_CMs_hubs.png
     :alt: Example output showing the kidnappings network hubs identifying through CM encoding.

-    Graph Representation of the Kidnappings Network (Giant Component Only) with Simple Version of CM (CMs) Encoding Hubs.
-Nodes are colored light blue, with hub nodes in green.
-The nodes are labelled with in-degree values, the edges are directed with arrows.
-The size of each node corresponds to its degree.
-The title includes the description length (DL) and compression ratio (CR).
+Kidnappings network with hubs identified with the ERs encoding.
+Non-hub nodes are colored light blue, while hub nodes are in green.

 Paper source
 ====